 two-people-completing-maintenance

-• Maintenance responsibilities: You’ll also want to spell out what responsibility each party has when it comes to cleaning and maintenance.
+• Maintenance responsibilities: You’ll also want to spell out what responsibility each party has when it comes to cleaning and maintenance of the rental unit.

 • Policies on smoking and pets: Make sure your tenant knows what your stand is regarding smoking in the unit and whether they are allowed to keep pets.